gdbmood/templatestakingcontract/README.md

 # templatestakingcontract
-Tempalte staking contract for timestamp for rewards and DAO Setup
+Template staking contract for timestamp for rewards and DAO Setup